epfl-si/jahia2wp/README.md

 </h1>

 <h4 align="center">
-  Migrate yourself *all* your content from Jahia to Wordpress
+  Control your migration from Jahia to Wordpress
 </h4>

 <p align="center">